Elizabeth-M-M/Lee-s-Indoor-Plant-Garden/README.md

 The `index.html` structure was built out and divided into five sections; header, intro, most liked, other plant section and a footer section.

 #### CSS
-Using `stye.css` and bootstrap, I built out the design of the page.
+Using `style.css` and bootstrap, I built out the design of the page.

 #### JavaScript
 Using `index.js`, I built out the functionality of the app.
 I also used `environment.js` to store the external API key.
 The API key was imported from environment.js to `index.js` and used to fetch (GET) plants from the external API.

 Since this API does not have images, I used half of the plants.
 For the retrieved plants (half), in the event a button of specific categories are clicked, it calls the `displayPlantInCategory()` passing the plants and specific category of button labelled as the `property` variable.
 In `displayPlantInCategory()`, when a button of a particular category is clicked, only plants belonging to that category are collected.
 The plants are then appended to the parent container and eventually displayed on the DOM.

 After displaying, four functions are called to solve four problems.
 - `removePlantsOfNotSameCategory(property)`
 Upon clicking a button category, different plants pile on top of each other on the DOM even if not belonging to the category.
 This function removes plants not of the same category.